St. Hilda’s CE High school is proud to be taking part in Liverpool Counts Quality Mark.

 - To feedback on maths used in other subjects

 - To encourage staff to update their “I used numeracy room plaques”

 Rubik’s cube Club

 Under the guidance of Mr Ndebu and previous apprentices, novices learn how to solve a Rubik’s cube.
 Once they graduate, students can improve their time and train new recruits.

 Twice a week, after school, students can use laptops or get 1:1 help from a teacher on any topics they need help with.
+We often have extra help from year 10 and year 12 volunteers, strong mathematicians with good coaching skills.
 We strongly recommend students make personal study a habit: weekly revision of topics is far more effective than only revising in the run up to assessments.
 Or it is simply a place to come to do your maths homework.

 Dates for Your Diary!

 Each year we make a point of celebrating the following days on the maths calendar

 UK Mathematics Trust

 The UK Mathematics trust, run by the University of Leeds, organise events aimed at higher ability children across the UK.
 St Hilda’s have participated fully over the last 5 years, giving challenge, stimulus and hopefully a love of maths for our high potential students.
 We have seen the number of certificates rise year on year with some students progressing to follow on rounds.
 The UKMT organise 2 distinct types of events: individual challenges sat in an exam setting internally, and team events held at a regional centre or school, which by contrast, can be a flurry of activity.